Creating a Faux Brick Wall

 Several people are content to stop there, and if you want that color of brick then go for it!
-We wanted a whitewashed natural look, so we went ahead and did something called a German Smear.
-This involves applying a thick coat of spackle, primarily in the cracks, and using a putty knife to smear it along the rest of the wall.
+We wanted a whitewashed natural look, so we went ahead and did something called a German Smear (German Schmear).
+This involves applying a thick coat of spackle, primarily in the cracks.
+You’ll also use a putty knife to smear it along the rest of the wall.

-The scraping motion thins it out on the actual brick, while applying thick coats to the grout and hides the seam of the panels well.
-To help make this easier to explain, we decided to just make a quick movie tutorial so it’s super simple to see what I attempted to explain above.
+The scraping motion thins it out on the actual brick.
+It also applies thick coats to the grout and hides the seam of the panels well.
+We wanted to make this as easy as possible to explain.
+So, we decided to just make a quick movie tutorial.
+This way it’s super simple to see what I attempted to explain above.

 (Video Link: https://youtu.be/XiLM0ibDFXU)

-Once it’s applied you can either enjoy your work, or wait for it to dry and sand some more if needed, or add another sealant coat if it’s still a little chalky.
+Once it’s applied you have three options.
+First, you can enjoy your work if you’re happy with the look.
+Second, you can wait for it to dry and sand some more if needed for a more minimal look.
+Lastly, you can add another sealant coat if it’s still a little chalky.
 I did do a bit more distressing with ours, and I didn’t do another top coat.